genezaleski/nba_predictive_model/README.md

 /path/to/your/python -m pip install nba_py

 Note: The nba_py library was a preferred method of scraping nba stats at the time of the creation of this project.
-For a more up to date scraping method, the classify_nba_stats repo on my main page.
+For a more up to date scraping method, see the classify_nba_stats repo on my main page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>